anhthii/database-notes/mongodb.md

 # MongoDB
-## Why use MongoDB
+## Why use MongoDB ?
 - Combine the best features of key-value stores and relational databases
 - Is designed to `rapidly develop`, prototype web-application and internet infrastructures.
+We can start writing code immediately and move fast.
 - Flexible data model: Don't need to do a lot of `planning around schemas`
 - The data model and persistence strategies are built for high `read-and-write throughput`
 - Easy to set up a high availibity with `automatic failover`